SkylineCommunications/dataminer-docs/dataminer-overview/Pricing/Pricing_Perpetual_Use_Licensing.md

 > For more information, see [Service & Resource Management Framework](xref:srm_index)

 ### Spectrum Analysis

-The [Spectrum Analysis App](https://community.dataminer.services/spectrum-analysis/) is licensed per node or per number of managed spectrum analyzers, whichever is lowest.
-This license is included by default with Volume based licenses - i.e. System Volume Equipment and Experience and Performance Management.
+The [Spectrum Analysis app](https://community.dataminer.services/spectrum-analysis/) is licensed per node or per number of managed spectrum analyzers, whichever is lowest.
+This license is included by default with volume-based licenses, i.e. System Volume Equipment and Experience and Performance Management.

 ### SLA Manager App

-The [SLA Manager App](https://community.dataminer.services/business-intelligence-sla/) is licensed as a standalone application for the entire DataMiner System cluster.
+The [SLA Manager App](https://community.dataminer.services/business-intelligence-sla/) is licensed as a standalone application for the entire DataMiner System.

 ### Custom apps